acuminous/yadda/README.md

         // Some code
     })
 ```
-and the helper methods are no longer available by default, but you can restore them by including yadda-0.2.0-localisation.js and creating your libraries as instances of Yadda.Library.English, e.g.
+The helper methods are no longer available by default, but you can restore them by including yadda-0.2.0-localisation.js and creating your libraries as instances of Yadda.Library.English, e.g.
 ```js
     var library = new Yadda.Library.English()
         .given('a (\\d+) green bottles', function() {